 - Almost immediately, add the ginger, serrano, and minced white onions.
 Cook on medium heat until the onions are soft and translucent.

 - Add the carrots and cauliflower and cook for 7-8 minutes covered on medium heat until they are cooked through.

 - Add the coconut milk, salt, & zucchini.
 Bring to a boil - immediately lower the heat and simmer for just a minute or two.

 - Turn the heat off & add the green beans.

 - Prepare cumin chili oil by heating up the sesame oil pop the cumin seeds.
 Turn the heat off and add the chili powder and salt.*

 - Sprinkle the stew with chopped cilantro and drizzle with cumin chili oil just before serving.

 * If the oil is too hot, do not add the chili powder or it will turn black.
 The oil should turn a rich red color.

 ideas / variations

-- You can use any seasonal veggies that you would like.
+- Use any seasonal veggies that inspire you.
 Good rule of thumb is to add the bright green, quick cooking veggies at the end so they do not overcook.